Pufflegs – Hummingbirds

 Description

-The adult males have a glossy green, coppery or steel-blue plumage.
+The adult males have a glossy green, coppery, or steel-blue plumage.
 The female plumage is generally duller.
-Pufflegs have straight black bill and a slightly to deeply forked tail.
+Pufflegs have straight black bills and slightly too deeply forked tails.

 This species was named for the dense feathering around the legs known as “leg puffs,” which have been described as resembling “woolly panties” or “little cotton balls” above the legs.